hth313/OS4/doc/semimerged.rst

 the ``OS4.h``.
 The function above is marked to have a trailing question mark in the name to indicate that this function optionally skips a step.
-There are also flag bits that allow for telling if stack arguments are accepted or not, for each of the two arguments.
+There are also flag bits that allow for telling if stack arguments are accepted or not for each of the two arguments.

 The argument bytes are returned in ``A[3:2]`` (first argument) and ``A[1:0]`` (second argument).